Looking for the best things to do in Woodstock NY? Read on for my recommendations.

 Finally, those interested in seeing the largest indoor Buddha statue in the Western Hemisphere (and immediately feeling transported to the other side of the world) won’t mind the hour and a half road trip out to the Chuang Yen Monastery.

 New York loves to break records.
-Spanning more than 4 miles through the Catskills beginning at the nearby Hunter Mountain, Zipline New York is incredible.
+Spanning more than 4 miles through the Catskills beginning at the nearby Hunter Mountain, New York Zipline Adventures is incredible.
 With several lines, suspended bridges and tree platforms it is the highest, fastest and longest zipline in North America and is sure to get your blood pumping.
 I felt safe with the team we had escorting us and the views were well worth the nerves (once I opened my eyes).
 If you’r an adrenaline seeker, this one is for you.

 Till next time, safe travels!